unjs/c12/README.md

 ### Lifecycle hooks

-- `onWatch`: This function is always called when a config is updated, added or removed before attempting to reload config.
+- `onWatch`: This function is always called when config is updated, added, or removed before attempting to reload the config.
-- `acceptHMR`: By implementing this function, you can compare old and new function and return `true` if a full reload is not needed.
+- `acceptHMR`: By implementing this function, you can compare old and new functions and return `true` if a full reload is not needed.
-- `onUpdate`: This function is always called after new config is updated.
+- `onUpdate`: This function is always called after the new config is updated.
 If `acceptHMR` returns true, it will be skipped.

 ```ts
 import { watchConfig } from "c12";